 I’m all for saving money, but that doesn’t mean you’ll find me winning any awards for frugality.
 What’s more important to me than saving a few bucks is keeping myself sane and happy.
 For me, that means my focus is more on efficiency.
 I attempt to balance both money saving and time-saving goals to do the best I can.
-It’s that balance part that is the most important.
+It’s that balance between simple or cheap that is the most important.
 Sure, I could order take-out every night, hire someone to walk my dogs and clean my house, but if I did that, I’d end up broke and unhappy.
 Instead, I find ways to cut corners that will still allow me to hit my financial goals.
 Efficiency over laziness for the win!

 Time is Finite